Nisku

-Nisku is a hamlet and an industrial/business park in Alberta, Canada within Leduc County.
+Nisku is a hamlet and an industrial/business park in Alberta, Canada, within Leduc County.
 It has an elevation of 705 m.

-The hamlet and industrial/business park are located in census division No. 11 and in the federal riding of Edmonton—Wetaskiwin.
+The hamlet and industrial/business park are located in census division No. 11 and in the federal riding of Leduc—Wetaskiwin.
+The word Nisku means "goose" in Cree.

 The Hamlet of Nisku is located east of the intersection of Queen Elizabeth II Highway (Highway 2) and Highway 625, between the cities of Edmonton and Leduc.
-More specifically, the hamlet is located within an industrial/business park on the north side of Highway 625 (20 Avenue) between Sparrow Drive and the Canadian Pacific Railway.
+More specifically, the hamlet is located within an industrial/business park on the north side of Highway 625 (20 Avenue) between Sparrow Drive and the Canadian Pacific Kansas City railway.

 Nisku Industrial Park

-The Nisku Industrial Park or the Nisku Business Park, according to Leduc County and the Nisku Business Association respectively, surrounds the hamlet.
+The Nisku Industrial Park or Nisku Business Park, according to Leduc County and the Nisku Business Association, respectively, surrounds the hamlet.
 The park stretches from Edmonton's southern city limits to Leduc's northern city limits on the east side of the Queen Elizabeth II Highway.
 It is bisected by Highway 625 (20 Avenue), which becomes Highway 19 west of the Queen Elizabeth II Highway.
 The southern half of the park is located opposite the Edmonton International Airport.

-Established in 1972, by the Sparrow family (brothers Bert, Jim, Murrey and Don Sparrow), the Nisku Industrial Park has emerged as an important service centre for the Edmonton Metropolitan Region and has become one of the largest industrial/business parks in Western Canada.
+Established in 1972 by the Sparrow family (brothers Bert, Jim, Murrey, and Don Sparrow), the Nisku Industrial Park has emerged as an important service centre for the Edmonton Metropolitan Region and has become one of the largest industrial/business parks in Western Canada.
 The park is 2044 ha in size, is home to over 400 businesses, and employs more than 6,000 workers.
 Leduc County does not levy a business tax in the park.
 It has been described as "as large as all of downtown Toronto from the waterfront to Forest Hill".

 Demographics

-The population of Nisku according to the 2005 municipal census conducted by Leduc County is 30.
+The population of Nisku, according to the 2005 municipal census conducted by Leduc County, is 30.